m89p067/Scorecard/README.md

 scorecard_functions.scorecard_legend(param_dict)
 ```

-Run scorecard single quandrant calculations using the following steps.
-This function will store statistically significant entries for each quadrant together with plots of individual quandrants.
+Initially, run scorecard single quandrant calculations using the following code:
-Individual plots could be useful in case of crowded scorecards.
-For single quandrant calculations run:
 ```
 scorecard_functions.scorecard(df,param_dict)
 ```
+This function will store statistically significant entries for each quadrant together with plots of individual quandrants.
+Individual plots could be useful in case of crowded scorecards.

-Run scorecard reconstruction from individual quandrants using this function call:
+After creating all four quadrants with previous function, one should execute scorecard reconstruction from individual quandrants using this function call:
 ```
 scorecard_functions.reconstruct_scorecard(df,param_dict)
 ```